Tufin/oasdiff/README.md

     ```
     The modified endpoints section has two items per key, method and path, this is called a [complex mapping key](https://stackoverflow.com/questions/33987316/what-is-a-complex-mapping-key-in-yaml) in YAML.
     Some YAML libraries don't support complex mapping keys, for example, python's PyYAML.
 [Here's possible solution](https://github.com/Tufin/oasdiff/issues/94#issuecomment-1087468450).

+3. <a name="breaking-changes"></a>Breaking Changes
+   Breaking changes are relative to the client.
+For example:
+   - deleting an endpoint
+   - deleting an enum value
+   - deleteing an encoding/media-type
+   - adding a new required property in the request body
+   - adding a new required parameter
+   - deleting a equired property from response body

 ## Notes for Go Developers
 1. Embedding oasdiff into your program is easy: